bahrus/xtal-sip/README.md

 At the micro level, components will have few, if any, dependencies, and those dependencies will tend to be quite stable, and likely all be used.
 The dependencies will skew more towards tightly coupled utility libraries.

 "Macro" level components will tend to be heavy on business-domain specific data, heavy on gluing / orchestrating smaller components, light on difficult, esoteric JavaScript.
-They aren't confined to static JS files, but could include dynamic content as well.
+They aren't confined to static JS files, and likely will include dynamic content as well.
 They will also be heavy on conditional sections of the application only loading if requested by the user.

 ES module based web components may or may not be the best fit for these application macro "modules".
 A better fit might be a server-centric solution, like  [Rails](https://goiabada.blog/rails-components-faedd412ce19), just to take an example.